 Carew Castle & Tidal Mill is a stunning example of a Pembrokeshire fortress.
-Built right on the banks of the Carew River, the site has a settlement history which dates back to the Iron Age.
+Built right on the banks of the Carew River, the site has a settlement history that dates back to the Iron Age.

 Sir Rhys ap Thomas added unusual Bath stone windows between 1449 and 1525, which also make it worth a visit.
-The Tidal Mill further around the millpond, is the only one to be restored in Wales and is one of just five in the UK.
+The Tidal Mill further around the millpond is the only one to be restored in Wales and is one of just five in the UK.